SachaNevsky/video-interventions/README.md

 ### Set up

-First, run `npm install` to download all the dependencies.
+First, run `npm run setup` to download all the dependencies and setup the environmental variables.

 In one console, run `node websocket-server.js` from the driectory root.